fraser-lab/fraser-lab.github.io/courses/peer_review_2020/how_to.md

 group: courses
 permalink: /peer_review/how_to
 ---

-When reviewing a paper, try to keep the following in mind:
+#Reading the paper:
 - Read the paper fully, making notes about what is clear and what is not.
-- Note technical issues, such as
+- Note technical issues, such as:
   - Are there experiments or analyses that should be done (or reframed)?
   - Do the authors describe new methods?
 If yes, how do these methods compare to existing methods?
-- Note stylistic issues, such as
+- Note stylistic issues, such as:
   - are the figures and accompanying legends clear?
   - Spelling/grammar errors
   - Are acronyms used excessively and without justifiable reason?
   - Are there any missing or incorrect citations?

+#Composing the review:
 When formatting a first draft of a review, create three sections:

 ### Summary: